conner-mcnicholas/MapReduceHadoop/README.md

 Mercedes	2015	2
 Nissan	2003	1
 ```
-This output matches our test, verifying the MapReduce ran as intended.
+This output matches our Bash Pipeline Test, verifying the MapReduce ran as intended.